DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 ### Resting

 Health and Fate Points are also balanced by Rests.
-Players should take 1-2 Quick Rests between Full Rests during each day of in-game time, depending on the Encounters they face.
+Players can take a Quick Rest using 30 minutes of in-game time, whereas Full Rests take 8 hours of in-game time.
+Depending on the Encounters they face and the resources expended, Players may try to Rest more often.
 While Resting, the Players will be regaining their HP and FP, and expending Rest Cards.
 When planning Encounters that deal damage, keep these resources in mind.
 Try to keep Players motivated to press on, even without full resources.
 They may want to take a Quick Rest if their HP or FP drop too low, though it might not always be possible.

 To Rest, Players will consult with the GM about whether it is feasible for their characters to secure a 30-minute or 8-hour break uninterrupted.
 Players